 How to Get to Madeira

 Getting to Madeira is easy from almost anywhere in the world.
 TAP Portugal flies several times daily between Lisbon and the Aeroporto de Madeira in Funchal’s neighbouring city, Santa Cruz.
 From the airport, you can travel directly to Funchal by bus or taxi to reach the start of you walking holiday.
 You can also fly between Aeroporto de Madeira and London Gatwick directly with many low-cost carriers.

 More information on Walking in Madeira

-You can go on a walking holiday in Madeira any day of the year, come winter come summer, so there is plenty more to learn about walking on the Portuguese island.
+You can go on a Madeira walking holiday any day of the year, come winter or summer, so there is plenty more to learn about walking on the Portuguese island.
 Follow one of these links if you like to know more about the network of levadas that make up some of the walking trails, like to get ideas for escaping the European winter, or are interested to learn more about walking in Madeira in general.

 Our Walking Holidays in Madeira